MACD vs. RSI – Which Indicator Gives Better Trading Results?

 Trading Scenarios in Which RSI Performs Better

-Now that we know some of the situations where the MACD indicator works better, we will look at some of the scenarios, mostly the opposite of where MACD works better when RSI performs better and generates better trading signals.
+Now that we know some situations where the MACD indicator works better, we will look at some scenarios, mostly the opposite of where MACD works better when RSI performs better and generates better trading signals.

 Relative Strength Index and Fundamental Analysis